Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse

 \subsection{Dynamical response for $\Omega>\omega$}

 Turning to larger modulation frequencies, the dynamical response of both components is substantially different from the previous case where $\Omega<\omega$.
-More precisely, the spontaneously generated patterns emerging in the course of the MF evolution, clearly resemble DB solitons, as is presented in Fig. \ref{Fig:Density_1p4_0p6} (e) and (g) for $\Omega=0.5$.
+More precisely, the spontaneously generated patterns emerging in the course of the MF evolution, clearly resemble DB solitons, as is presented in Fig. \ref{Fig:Density_1p4_0p6} (e) and (f) for $\Omega=0.5$.
 Recall that similar structures have been shown to be nucleated in the reverse driving scenario for strong driving frequencies, however they were shown to be not as robust as here and to form a bound pair [Sec. \ref{Sec:Immiscible}].
-Moreover, the oscillation frequency of these structures is much larger than the one associated to the entities in the reverse driving scenario [see Fig. \ref{Fig:Dens_0p2_1p2_2} (a), (c)], and importantly it crucially depends on $\Omega$, as can be easily deduced by inspecting Figs. \ref{Fig:Density_1p4_0p6} (e), (g) [$\Omega=0.5$] and Fig. \ref{Fig:Density_1p4_0p6_2} (a), (c) [$\Omega=1$].
+Moreover, the oscillation frequency of these structures is much larger than the one associated to the entities in the reverse driving scenario [see Fig. \ref{Fig:Dens_0p2_1p2_2} (a), (b)], and importantly it crucially depends on $\Omega$, as can be easily deduced by inspecting Figs. \ref{Fig:Density_1p4_0p6} (e), (f) [$\Omega=0.5$] and Fig. \ref{Fig:Density_1p4_0p6_2} (a), (b) [$\Omega=1$].
 Also, their oscillation amplitude changes with respect to $\Omega$ and in particular it increases from $\Omega=0.5$ to $\Omega=1$ by approximately $59 \%$.
-Another difference that occurs with the respective structure formation within the MF approach for $\Omega>\omega$ compared to the reverse modulation discussed in Sec. \ref{Sec:Immiscible} [Fig. \ref{Fig:Dens_0p2_1p2_2} (a), (c)], is the existence of a larger amount of excitations, which consequently alter the shape of the pronounced oscillating humps during the time-evolution [Fig. \ref{Fig:Density_1p4_0p6_2} (c)].
+Another difference that occurs with the respective structure formation within the MF approach for $\Omega>\omega$ compared to the reverse modulation discussed in Sec. \ref{Sec:Immiscible} [Fig. \ref{Fig:Dens_0p2_1p2_2} (a), (b)], is the existence of a larger amount of excitations, which consequently alter the shape of the pronounced oscillating humps during the time-evolution [Fig. \ref{Fig:Density_1p4_0p6_2} (b)].